- mobile app development company outsourcing hire outsourcing team hire custom web development company

 2. Do you need service full-time?

 For digital marketing agencies and media houses, a graphic designer is important.
-A help desk agent or data entry executive is not.
+A help desk software or data entry executive is not.
 You should only outsource tasks that you do not need full time in the office, like clerical, consultations, IT, CS, etc.

 3. How much less would it cost you to outsource this task instead of accomplishing it in-house?